 Exploring Vodno Mountain

-We ended up hiking all the way from where we were staying at the base station of the cable car which took a little under two hours.
-We simply followed google maps’ directions and even met a handful of fellow hikers along the way.
+We ended up hiking all the way from the base station of the cable car which took a little under two hours.
+All we did was follow google maps’ directions.
+We even met a handful of fellow hikers along the way.

 Along the trail are several abandoned houses and ruins that are waiting to be explored.
 Being a lover of abandoned structures I couldn’t resist and wandered around a little in one of them.

 While there is only really one proper trail from the base of the mountain to the base station of the cable care, there are several trails leading all the way to the millennium cross.

 When we first arrived I thought the cable car was closed because there wasn’t anyone there.
 15 minutes after our arrival the cable car was running and the ticket booth was open – round-trip tickets for adults are 100 MKD (February 2018).

 The cable car offered amazing views and we were all the way at the top within 10 minutes.
-If you are going in the winter like we did, be prepared for it to be freezing up there.
+If you are going in the winter as we did, be prepared for it to be freezing up there.
 The minute I stepped out of the cable car I wanted to run right back inside.
 It was that cold!
 The views were so worth it though!
 It was spectacular!

 We ended up staying for only 10 minutes and got the next cable car back.
 There wasn’t a lot of time as the cable car was only open for 30 minutes, we needed to act fast.
 While we could have taken the bus down, we choose hiking once again.
 We ended up hiking all the way down the mountain to our apartment.
 While I don’t care much about the cross, let’s be real, I greatly enjoyed the cable car ride and the views from the top.